elliotperviz/cmms/md/README.md

 Then, we follow step by step a practical example.

-## Introduction: General workflow for equilibrium measurements
+## General workflow for equilibrium measurements

 1. Initialisation: Potential energy minimisation
   - Define simulation box, boundary conditions